-I do qualitative studies of individuals as they design and use information.
-My interest is in how people make meaning as they interpret situations in an organization, or as they interpret data in a report.
-I have studied this hermeneutic process in a wide range of settings and professions, but primarily I have focused on how managers and consultants turn an ambiguous situation into a problem statement and declare a particular course of action to be rational.
-I have approached this in a variety of ways, including symbolic interaction, metaphor, cause mapping, frame shifting, language games and exegesis.
-Most recently I am fascinated with narrative and design as modes of cognition which are systematically undervalued yet dominate our meaning making.
+Richard J. Boland Jr., PhD, does qualitative studies of individuals as they design and use information.
+His interest is in how people make meaning as they interpret situations in an organization, or as they interpret data in a report.
+He has studied this hermeneutic process in a wide range of settings and professions, but primarily he has focused on how managers and consultants turn an ambiguous situation into a problem statement and declare a particular course of action to be rational.
+He has approached this in a variety of ways, including symbolic interaction, metaphor, cause mapping, frame shifting, language games and exegesis.
+Most recently, Boland is fascinated with narrative and design as modes of cognition which are systematically undervalued yet dominate our meaning making.

-I enjoy visiting at The Judge School of Business at the University of Cambridge for several weeks each semester, where I am a Senior Research Associate, as well as a Visiting Fellow at Sidney Sussex College.
+Boland enjoys visiting at the Judge School of Business at the University of Cambridge for several weeks each semester, where he is a research director, as well as a visiting fellow at Sidney Sussex College.

 Interests and Courses